allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_dataviews.md

 columns of interest.
 Use the details view to access a selected Dataview’s details, while keeping the Dataview list in view.
 Details view can also be accessed by double-clicking a specific Dataview in the table view to open its details view.

-The table provides two views: the active (main) view and the archive.
-You can archive Dataviews so the active view doesn't get too cluttered.
-Click **OPEN ARCHIVE** on the top of a Dataviews table to open the archive view, where you can view all archived Dataviews.
-From the archive, you can restore archived Dataviews to the main table view.
+You can archive Dataviews so the Dataviews table doesn't get too cluttered.
+Click **OPEN ARCHIVE** on the top of the table to open the archive and view all archived Dataviews.
+From the archive, you can restore Dataviews and remove them from the archive.

 ![Dataviews table](../../img/hyperdatasets/webapp_dataviews_table.png)